 International Office News

-We make recordings of Rinpoche’s recent teachings always available to you at Rinpoche Available Now.
+Recordings, videos and transcripts of Rinpoche’s recent teachings are always available at Rinpoche Available Now.

-Lama Zopa Rinpoche and monks doing incense puja, Kopan Monastery, February 2019.
+Lama Zopa Rinpoche teaching in Elista, Kalmykia, Russia, 2019.
 Photo by Ven.
 Lobsang Sherab.

 Subscribe to our FPMT news blog to get regular news.